 an image produced on a sensitive plate or film by x-rays, gamma rays, or similar radiation, and often used in medical examinations

-a preventative dental treatment in which a plastic material is placed in the creases of the chewing surfaces usually on permanent molar teeth at the back of the mouth
+a preventative dental treatment in which a plastic material is placed in the pits and fissures of chewing surfaces usually of the permanent molar teeth at the back of the mouth

-a temporary anchorage device (TAD) that is technically classified as an implant.
+a temporary anchorage device (TAD) that actually is defined officially as an implant.

 a hard, calcified build-up that forms on teeth and contributes to their decay